Classy Christmas: Synopsis

-Michael Scott (Steve Carell) learns that Toby Flenderson (Paul Lieberstein) will be taking a leave of absence to go on jury duty for the Scranton Strangler trial, leading the corporate office to send Holly Flax (Amy Ryan) to cover for him.
-Michael forces Pam Halpert (Jenna Fischer) to plan a second, classier Christmas party for Holly's return to Scranton.
-Michael welcomes Holly back, but becomes upset when she tells him that she and A.J.
-(Rob Huebel) are still in a relationship.
+Michael Scott learns that Toby Flenderson will be taking a leave of absence to go on jury duty for the Scranton Strangler trial, leading the corporate office to send Holly Flax to cover for him.
+Michael forces Pam Halpert to plan a second, classier Christmas party for Holly's return to Scranton.
+Michael welcomes Holly back, but becomes upset when she tells him that she and A.J. are still in a relationship.
 Holly then tells the women of the office that she's giving A.J. an ultimatum: either propose to her by year's end or their relationship is over.
 Michael lies to Holly and tells her that he's seeing a woman named Tara from New York, and Holly shows curiosity, but Michael interprets this as potential jealousy.
 When Michael gets further upset over hearing about Holly's relationship with A.J., he takes her toy Woody from Toy Story—a present from A.J.—throws it in the trash, and pours his coffee on it.
 When Holly uncovers this, she demands to know who did it, and Michael comes forward and admits that he still has feelings for her and is hurt that, while they had to break up due to their long distance, she is nevertheless able to make such an arrangement work with A.J.
 This, in turn, makes her feel bad for Michael.
 A.J. arrives in Scranton to surprise Holly and Michael welcomes him politely.
 After cleaning Holly's Woody, he leaves the office and Pam follows him out, where he breaks down.
 In order to lift his spirits, Pam tells him about Holly's ultimatum, suggesting their relationship is not going to last very long.
 He returns to the party where he overhears Holly and A.J. talking about Woody, with Holly fabricating a story to cover for Michael's actions.